 - "Criss-cross bobby pins to secure and have fun with a hair accessory to cover pins and elevate the look," he adds.

-What every woman is craving right now: a healthy, bouncy blowout that is super smooth and shiny," Vaccaro says, noting, "Product and brush are key here."
+This style is what every woman is craving right now: "A healthy, bouncy blowout that is super smooth and shiny," Vaccaro says, noting, "Product and brush are key here."

 - On damp hair, apply mousse or spray and run a round brush through hair, aiming a blow dryer on the hair as you go.

-- "As far as brushes, natural boar bristle brushes will give your hair shine and are the best for smoothing out dry, frizzy strands," Vaccaro adds.
+For a smooth and shiny blowout, the kind of brush you use is important.
+"Natural boar bristle brushes will give your hair shine and are the best for smoothing out dry, frizzy strands," Vaccaro says.

 Side-Parted Glossy Waves